 Yes, just because someone appointed you to act as an estate executor does not mean that you must serve as the executor.
 You do have the option to decline to serve as an executor.
 When executors refuse to serve as executors, a Massachusetts probate court will appoint another executor.
 Many people agree to serve as the executor because they hope to honor the wishes of their deceased friend or loved ones.

-The Role of a Trustee in Southern Massachusetts
+The Role of a Trustee in Southeastern Massachusetts

 The role of a trustee is different than the role of an estate executor.
 An executor manages a deceased person’s estate to distribute his or her assets according to the will.
 A trustee, on the other hand, is responsible for administering a trust.
 A trust is a legal arrangement in which one or more trustees hold the legal title of the property for the benefit of the beneficiaries.
 The beneficiaries are the recipients of the trust’s assets.
 It is an honor for a friend or loved one to appoint a person as a trustee.
 Nonetheless, many of our clients who’ve become trustees have questions about what their role will entail.